rolandtoth/AdminOnSteroids/README.md

 *Custom long-click action duration*

 Long-clicking on Edit or View links on the Page tree opens a modal to edit/view the page.
 The default value is 600 milliseconds which you can modify here.
 Note that you can add only greater value than the default.

+###RenoTweaks

+*Apply Reno theme tweaks*

+A few usability mods targetting the Reno admin theme.

+- **Make header sticky**: stick the header to the top of the browser window so it stays in place when scrolling down
+- **Make sidebar sticky**: stick the sidebar to the top to make it always visible
+- **Auto hide sidebar on left**: auto hide the sidebar so it's accessible by moving the mouse to the left side of the screen
+- **Always show sidebar items (disable accordion)**: make sidebar submenus more compact and do not hide them
+- **Place header button next to the main title**: moves the top (cloned) main button next to the title to make it easier to reach
+- **Move notice close buttons to the left**: put the close button of the notice message to the left for easier access